FlaxEngine/FlaxDocs/manual/platforms/index.md

 ![Crash Data](media/crash-files.png)

 Debug and Development builds support crash dumps collecting (depending on the target platform).
-By default creash dump is created in Logs folder in a directory named `Crash_<log_name>` and it contains a copy of the original log file and memory dump.
+By default crash dump is created in Logs folder in a directory named `Crash_<log_name>` and it contains a copy of the original log file and memory dump.
 For instance, on Windows you can open minidump file with Visual Studio, specify the engine/game binaries (with .pdb files) and debug the native crash